carlosp420/nymphalidae_diversification/MS.md

 MEDUSA.
 There were three diversification shifts found in more than 95% of the trees: (i) diversification rate increase in the genus *Charaxes*;
-(ii) rate increase in Ithomiini subtribes Oleriina + Ithomiina + Napeogenina + Dircennina + Godyrina, and (iii) slowed diversification in part of Danaini (Figure 3).
+(ii) rate increase in Ithomiini subtribes Oleriina + Ithomiina + Napeogenina + Dircennina + Godyridina, and (iii) slowed diversification in part of Danaini (Figure 3).

 We obtained mean and standard deviation statistics for the diversification